jaspergrunion/CSVtoDF/README.md

 - Can create new column from transformation of existing columns and add to data frame

 Future functionality:
-- Grouping operations in summary
+- Filtering
+- Aggregation by groups

 ```
 // Read from csv file